What Causes Back Acne?

 Complications of Back Acne

 Acne scars become darker post-inflammation, and is worsened due to factors such as sun exposure.
-These brown marks and blemishes take a long time to lighten and need laser and chemical peels to lighten.
+These brown marks and blemishes take a long time to fade and typically require laser and chemical peels to lighten them.

-Scars become white due to damage to pigment-producing cells in the skin.
-This scarring takes the longest to treat and requires fractional CO2 laser can be used to lighten these scars.
+Scars become white due to the damage of pigment-producing cells in the skin.
+This scarring takes the longest time to treat – laser treatments such as fractional CO2 laser can be used to lighten these scars.

 Similar to scars observed from wound healing, these scars are characterized by bumps that are formed due to repeated inflammation and excessive scar tissue production.
-Injections and pulse dye lasers are needed to shrink the scars and flatten the skin.
+In this case, injections and pulsed dye lasers are needed to shrink the scars and flatten the skin.

 Depending on the severity of your bacne, a customized treatment plan will be designed just for you.
-From there, our doctors will be able to advise you further on how many sessions you will require to achieve your desired outcome.
+From there, our doctors will be able to advise you further on how many sessions it will take in order to achieve your desired outcome.